BRWR Safeguarding Policy & Guidance

 Abuse can involve any one or more of the following:

-- Physical injury – this may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child/vulnerable adult.
+- Physical injury– this may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating, misuse of medication, chemical restraint or otherwise causing physical harm to a child/vulnerable adult.
 It may also be caused through an omission or the failure to act to protect a child/vulnerable adult at risk.

 - Emotional Abuse – this is the persistent emotional ill treatment of a child/vulnerable adult.
+It includes threats of harm or abandonment, deprivation of contact, humiliation, verbal or racial abuse, or isolation from others.
 It may involve making a child/vulnerable adult feel worthless, unloved, or inadequate; have inappropriate expectations imposed on them; making a child/vulnerable adult feel frequently frightened or in danger, exploited or corrupted.

 - Sexual Abuse – involves causing or encouraging a child/vulnerable adult to take part in sexual activities, whether or not they are aware of, or consent to what is happening.
-This involves both physical acts.
-Also non-contact activities, such as viewing sexual activity, or being involved in the production of pornographic materials or being encouraged to act in sexually inappropriate ways.
+This involves both physical acts but also non-contact activities, such as viewing sexual activity, or being involved in the production of pornographic materials, or being encouraged to act in sexually inappropriate ways.

 It is accepted that in all forms of abuse there are elements of emotional abuse, and that some children/vulnerable adults are subjected to more than one form of abuse.

-- How might someone recognise or become aware of child abuse (or abuse of vulnerable adult)?
+2. How might someone recognise or become aware of child abuse (or abuse of vulnerable adult)

-Someone may become aware of child abuse or abuse of vulnerable adult by:
+Someone may become aware of child abuse or abuse of a vulnerable adult by:

 - Being told by a child/vulnerable adult.

-- Someone else reporting that a child/vulnerable adult has told them or that they strongly believe that a child has been abused.
+- Someone else reporting that a child/vulnerable adult has told them or that they strongly believe that a child/adult has been is being abused.

 - A child/vulnerable adult showing some signs of physical injury for which there appears to be no satisfactory explanation.